Article

 This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

+Protest, whether taking to the streets, setting up an encampment, disrupting events, or engaging in other direct actions, is a protected activity in the United States.
 The First Amendment guarantees citizens of the United States the right of free speech, which includes engaging in peaceful (nonviolent) assembly or protest in public forums by yourself or with others.
-You also have the right to film law enforcement activities as long as you aren’t deemed an “interference.”
-Police can ask you to step back, but not to stop filming.
+You also have the right to document law enforcement activities as long as you aren’t deemed an “interference.”
+Police can ask you to step back, but not to stop filming or writing things down.

 If your rights are violated: As soon as you can, write down everything you remember, including badge and patrol car numbers, which agency the officers are from, and any other details.
 Get contact information for witnesses, especially if a legal observer is present.
-Organizations like the National Lawyers Guild dispatch volunteer legal observers to big protests — look for the people in bright hats and/or vests.
+Organizations such as the National Lawyers Guildexternal link, opens in a new tab dispatch volunteer legal observers to big protests — look for the people in bright hats and/or vests.
 If you are injured, take photographs of your injuries (but seek medical attention first).
 Once you have this information, you can file a written complaint with the agency’s internal affairs division or civilian complaint board; in many cases, you can file a complaint anonymously if you wish.
-You can also seek the assistance of an attorney or the ACLU.
+You can also seek the assistance of an attorney or the ACLUexternal link, opens in a new tab.

 It is necessary to remember, as we think critically about domination, that we all have the capacity to act in ways that oppress, dominate, wound (whether or not that power is institutionalized).
 It is necessary to remember that it is first the potential oppressor within that we must resistthe potential victim within that we must rescueotherwise we cannot hope for an end to domination, for liberation.”― bell hooks, Talking Back: Thinking Feminist, Thinking Black